 10.2 In relation to the purposes for which we collected your personal data, we may have to share your personal data to:

-• employees of our internal audit functions.
+• employees of our internal audit functions and compliance functions.

 10.3 We may also need to send your personal data to third parties such as service providers (such as IT systems suppliers and support, and other service providers which act as processors) from whom we ask for such warranties as:

 (i) they have all the security and organizational measures in place to protect your data, and

 (ii) they will only process your personal data in accordance with our instructions, for their own purposes.